Ardahan: Media

 Ardahan has experienced significant growth in digital media since it gained the status of a province by separating from Kars in 1992.
 Many media platforms operate in the city, and most of them broadcast over the internet.
-Ardahan's first internet newspaper, founded by Mehmet Ali Arslan, continues to be actively published today.
+Ardahan's first internet newspaper, founded by Mehmet Ali Arslan, continues to be actively published today as The Ardahan Newspaper.
 Traditional printed newspapers have largely switched to e-journalism since 2015, keeping up with the process of digitalization, and a few newspapers continue their traditional printed publications in the city.
 Although the city does not have a satellite or terrestrial media outlet, there are many radio, television and newspaper platforms broadcasting over the internet.